Organising a work trial at a workplace

 Do the following

-Inform the TE Office about the possibility to arrange a work trial either in the E-services or by telephone, or send an e-mail to the TE Office.
+Notify the TE Office or the local government trial of your possibility to organise a work trial in the E-services of TE Services.

 Describe the task in question.
 Provide a clear and detailed description of the work duties available to a person interested in the field or profession, or planning a return to work, as well as the working environment on offer.
 Include information on transport connections to the work place, as well as the working hours.